farhansdev/git-github-commands/readme.md

 * checking branch is availble or not = git checkout <branchname>
 * push code on github = git push -u origin main
-* -u for upstream, origin for = your remote repo which is in your local environment, main is your branch name in which you push your code. when you first time pushing code on the github, you must write this command because this command set/connect your branch and remote repo on same upstream after that you can just write "git push origin main" cmd.
+* -u for upstream, origin for = your remote repo which is in your local environment, main is your branch name in which you push your code. when you first time pushing code on the github, you must write this command because this command set/connect your branch and remote repo on same upstream after that you can just write "git push" cmd.

 # Happy Coding!